 We built out a pretty lean MVP and got the school using it right away.
 We started with the crux of the app (a student-driver association, and announcing arrivals as they came), and then slowly built outwards.

 There were a few usability and process quirks along the way that we were able to quickly identify because the school started using the app so early into development.
-It was such a success for both safety and efficiency that we started talking to other schools to learn about their dismissal process and evaluate how it can fit into their workflows.
+It's been a success for both safety and efficiency, and we've since started talking to other schools to learn about their dismissal process and evaluate how it can fit into their workflows.